DAK404/Scylla/README.txt

 6. Run Scylla.py
 7. profit

+NOTE:

-NOTE: tested only on Debian 12.
-May work on Ubuntu
+Program tested and works well on Ubuntu and Debian.
-No idea about other linux distros or OSes
+For new users, Ubuntu is recommended.